siapool/p2pool/README.md

 ## Share difficulty

 The pool has a starting difficulty for a 1Gh/s miner to find two shares/day on average.
 Target pool wide sharetime is 30 seconds and the length of the sharechain is 2 * 1440 * 4 (= 4 days).
 The difficulty of the pool is adjusted every 10 shares and calculated over the entire sharechain.
+The payout takes difficulty in to account so poolhopping based on difficulty has no point.
+The variable difficulty is to encourage miners to select a pool that matches their own mining power.

 ## Payout logic